postgresml/postgresml/pgml-cms/docs/open-source/korvus/example-apps/semantic-search.md

   // Perform vector_search
   // We are querying for the string "Is Korvus fast?"
-  // Notice that the `mixedbread-ai/mxbai-embed-large-v1` embedding model takes a prompt paramter when embedding for search
+  // Notice that the `mixedbread-ai/mxbai-embed-large-v1` embedding model takes a prompt parameter when embedding for search
   // We specify that we only want to return the `id` of documents.
 If the `document` key was blank it would return the entire document with every result
   // Limit the results to 5.
 In our case we only have two documents in our Collection so we will only get two results const results = await collection.vector_search(